alexonati/python_scripts/mini_projects/books_read_project_store/README.md

 details, as well as mark books as read (meaning they’ve finished reading them already), and delete existing books.
 To store the book objects an in-memory database (a Python list), a .txt file, a .json file an an sqlite db are used.

-My key takeaways were how to store objects (data) in different file types and a small sqlite db.
+My key takeaways were:
+ - how to store objects (data) in different file types & to a SQLite db.